 Core components — including the interactive map, vector-based similarity engine, and smart alerting system — are integrated into a unified platform.
 Early pilots with security and humanitarian teams validate the speed, precision, and value of real-time enrichment.

-After two years of focused development, ThreatWhere 1.0 goes live.
+After two years of focused development, Threatwhere 1.0 goes live.
 Designed for analysts, responders, and global risk teams, it delivers real-time threat detection, AI-driven analysis, and actionable insights — built to outpace risk in a faster, more complex world.

-ThreatWhere will introduce predictive threat modelling — combining historical data patterns with real-time intelligence to anticipate risk escalation before it happens.
+Threatwhere will introduce predictive threat modelling — combining historical data patterns with real-time intelligence to anticipate risk escalation before it happens.
 This shift from reactive to proactive intelligence will empower earlier, smarter decisions.

 The roadmap includes autonomous AI agents capable of monitoring specific regions, actors, or threat types continuously — surfacing insights, generating reports, and recommending mitigation strategies with minimal human input.